Public Fund Survey

 Figure B

 Figure C plots the median annual change since FY 02 among plans in the Survey in the actuarial value of assets and liabilities.
 For a pension plan’s funding level to improve, its actuarial value of assets must grow faster than its liabilities.
-At a median rate at or below 4.0 percent for the sixth consecutive year, liability growth remains below historical rates and extends a trend of lower rates of liability growth that began following the Great Recession.
+At a median rate at or below 4.0 percent for the seventh consecutive year, liability growth remains below historical rates and extends a secular trend of lower rates of liability growth that began following the Great Recession.
 Lower liability growth generally is due to factors that vary by plan, but typically include lower interest accruals due to the wave of reductions to assumed rates of investment returns; actual inflation below expectations (which generally results, among other things, in slower salary growth); plan maturity (i.e., fewer active (working) participants relative to the number of annuitants); and the effects of many reforms (predominantly reductions) in pension benefits enacted in recent years.
 Rates of liability growth in previous years would have been even lower were many plans not also reducing their investment return assumption (see Figure P), and adjusting mortality assumptions to reflect longer lives, changes that increase a plan’s liabilities.

 As discussed previously, most plans smooth, or phase in, their investment gains and losses for the purpose of reducing volatility in the plan’s funding level and required cost.
 Approximately two-thirds of plans in the survey smooth their investment gains and losses over five years; four-year smoothing is the second-most common period.
 The remaining plans phase in gains and losses over periods that range from zero (meaning no smoothing and using only the market value of assets), to 10 years.

 Because five years is the predominant period used by plans to recognize investment gains and losses, combined with the significant effect that investment performance relative to a plan’s investment return assumption has on the plan’s funding level, a plan’s five-year investment return (as shown in Figure O) can be instructive in discerning the effect of recent market performance on the funding level of individual plans (where relevant) and in the aggregate.
-For example, in the case of a theoretical plan with an investment return assumption of 7.0% and an actual annualized five-year investment return of 6.0%, assuming the plan achieved its other actuarial assumptions, that plan’s funding level is likely to be lower because of its actual investment return underperforming its assumed investment return.
+For example, in the case of a theoretical plan with an investment return assumption of 7.0% and an actual annualized five-year investment return of 7.5%, assuming the plan achieved its other actuarial assumptions, that plan’s funding level is likely to be higher because of its actual investment return outperforming its assumed investment return.

 Figure C